Eligibility criteria

 The following organisations are currently excluded from registration as a Class 1: Social Landlord.

-• Kāinga Ora – Homes and Communities (formerly Housing New Zealand).
+• Kāinga Ora – Homes and Communities.

 Encouraging diversity